Dr Pip Thomas

 My career from Corporate IT Programme Management to HP Manager at Boxing NZ to writing my PhD in Emerging Athlete Transition in Professional Sport has been an unconventional one.
 Yet it brings a breadth of knowledge and experience to those I engage with.

-As Roosevelt so aptly put “No-one cares how much you know - until they know how much you care!”.
-And I genuinely care!
+BUT “No-one cares how much you know - until they know how much you care!”
+AND I genuinely care!

-In high-performance sports, talent alone is not enough.
-Athletic character, personal development, and those crucial 1% improvements are what truly count.
-My DIY skills boosters, planning approach, and real talk and authentic support contribute to better outcomes.
+Talent alone is never enough.
+Athletic character, personal development, and those crucial 1% improvements really DO count.
+My DIY skills boosters, systematic approach, real talk and authentic “I have your back” support, will provide you with the resources to deal with the rollercoaster of events you will face along your athletic pathway, and ultimately contributing to better outcomes.

 My Continuum Story